alexanian/socratic-form-microscopy/_posts/2018-07-01-you-might-want-to-blame-central-banks-for-poor-wage-growth.md

 But what we saw during the last recession was persistently low inflation rates.
 Throughout the whole the thing, the Federal Reserve Bank kept saying, in effect, "wow, really hard to up inflation; we just can't manage to do it".

-{% include image.html src="/wp-content/uploads/inflation-768x309.png" alt="" caption="Look at how inflation hovers just above zero for the whole great recession and associated recovery.
+{% include image.html src="{{ site.baseurl }}/wp-content/uploads/inflation-768x309.png" alt="" caption="Look at how inflation hovers just above zero for the whole great recession and associated recovery.
 It would have been better had it been hovering around 2%." %}

 It's obviously false that the Fed couldn't trigger inflation if it wanted to.
 As a thought experiment, imagine that they had printed enough money to give everyone in the country $1,000,000 and then mailed it out.
 That would obviously cause inflation.
 So it is (theoretically) just a manner of scaling that back to the point where we'd only see inflation, not hyper-inflation.
 Why then did the Fed fail to do something that should be so easy?